khuramshah89/microservices/README.md

 # microservices
-spring cloud implementation with Eureka, Zuul and FeignClient
+spring cloud implementation with Eureka, Zuul and FeignClient for load balancer.